-3.1 General Rules about Covered Employees

-- 3.1.1 All Employees, whether full-time, temporary, or part-time are covered by the Ordinance if they work at least 80 hours in a Year within the geographic boundaries of the City of Saint Paul, pursuant to Section 233.02 of the Ordinance. - 3.1.2 Time spent traveling to work before the Employee's shift has started and traveling home after the Employee's shift has ended are not covered by this Ordinance.

-3.2 Employees Traveling Through Saint Paul or Working from Home
+- 3.1 General Rules about Covered Employees - 3.1.1 All Employees, whether full-time, temporary, or part-time who perform work within the geographic boundaries of the City for at least 80 hours in a Year are covered by the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02.) - 3.1.2 Time spent traveling to work before the Employee's shift has started and traveling home after the Employee's shift has ended are not covered by this Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02.) - 3.2 Employees Traveling Through Saint Paul or Working from Home - 3.2.1 Employees working from home (or otherwise telecommuting) are covered by the Ordinance if the Employee is working within the geographic boundaries of the City or if the Employer is located within the geographic boundaries of the City.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02.) - 3.2.2 Employees working outside of the City are not covered by the Ordinance for hours worked outside the City.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02.)

-- 3.2.1 Employees working from home (or otherwise telecommuting) are covered by the Ordinance if the Employee is working within the geographic boundaries of the City of Saint Paul or if the Employer is located within the geographic boundaries of the City of Saint Paul. - 3.2.2 Employees working outside of Saint Paul are not covered by the Ordinance for hours worked outside the City. - 3.2.3 Employees who do not regularly work in the City are protected by the Ordinance if they work at least 80 hours within the geographic boundaries of the City of Saint Paul in 1 Year and only for the time scheduled and worked within the geographic boundaries of the City of Saint Paul.
-Once an Employee performs work in the geographic boundaries of the City of Saint Paul for at least 80 hours in a Year, that Employee will continue to accrue ESST hours for the remainder of that Year for work scheduled and done within the geographic boundaries of the City of Saint Paul.
-Employees who travel and make stops for work (for example, to make pickups, deliveries, sales calls, etc.) are protected by the Ordinance for all hours that they perform work within the geographic boundaries of the City of Saint Paul.
-This includes travel between work sites after having attained at least 80 hours in a Year. - 3.2.4 Employees who travel through the City and only make incidental stops, such as for gasoline, or changing a flat tire, are not making a stop as a purpose of their work.

-3.3 Independent Contractors Exempt from the ESST Ordinance
+- 3.2.3 Employees who do not regularly work in the City are protected by the Ordinance if they work at least 80 hours within the geographic boundaries of the City in a Year and only for the time scheduled and worked within the City.
+Once an Employee performs work within the City for at least 80 hours in a Year, that Employee will continue to accrue ESST hours for the remainder of that Year for work scheduled and done within the City.
+Employees who travel and make stops for work (for example, to make pickups, deliveries, sales calls, etc.) are protected by the Ordinance for all hours that they perform work within the City.
+This includes travel between work sites after having worked at least 80 hours in a Year.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02.) - 3.2.4 Employees who travel through the City and only make incidental stops, such as for gasoline, or changing a flat tire, are not making a stop as a purpose of their work.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.02.) - 3.3 Independent Contractors Exempt from the ESST Ordinance